 (b) further adjustments to be applied by electricity vendors, in accordance with the regulations and in accordance with the Board’s determinations, to the adjustments made under section 25.33 of the Electricity Act, 1998 in respect of specified consumers who are not regulated rate consumers.

+Same

+(2) The further adjustments referred to in clause (1)(b) shall be applied by electricity vendors in accordance with the regulations and in accordance with determinations made by the Board under that clause.

 Regulations

-(2) The Lieutenant Governor in Council shall have regard to the following in making the regulations:
+(3) The Lieutenant Governor in Council shall have regard to the following in making the regulations: